Introduction

 - Active Safety Domain Controller: Made to interpret information from radar, cameras, and sensors to make safety judgments in real-time.
 This domain controller is crucial for features like adaptive cruise control, automated emergency braking, and lane-keeping because it builds a model of the environment around the car.

-Information entertainment and user experience Domain controllers are in charge of the infotainment system, instrument cluster, and other controls that interact with passengers, such as the navigation and climate systems.
+Information, entertainment, and user experience.
+Domain controllers are in charge of the infotainment system, instrument cluster, and other controls that interact with passengers, such as the navigation and climate systems.
 These controllers facilitate functions that improve the user’s engagement with the car, resulting in a smooth and joyful experience.

 - Complexity Reduction: As cars get more features, there are more electronic control units (ECUs), which makes the wiring system more complex.
 By combining many ECUs into a single, central controller, domain controllers simplify the wiring harness of the car and increase durability.

 - Increased Processing Capacity: As automobile technology has developed, cars now need a significant amount of processing power.
-The power required to manage complicated activities, such as processing radar data for active safety features or operating high-definition graphics for infotainment systems, is provided by domain controllers, which are tuned for certain functions.
+The power required to manage complicated activities, such as processing radar data for active safety features or operating high-definition graphics for entertainment systems, is provided by domain controllers, which are tuned for certain functions.

 - Reduced Manufacturing Costs: Automakers can reduce costs related to components, wiring, and software development by reducing the number of ECUs by combining various functions into a single controller.
 Because fewer ECUs need to be integrated and deployed, domain controllers also expedite the production process.